 - Preheat oven to 425° degrees.

-- In a bowl, whisk together flour, sugar, baking powder and salt.
+- In a large mixing bowl, whisk together flour, sugar, baking powder, and salt.

-- Using a pastry blender, cut in the butter until mixture resembles coarse crumbs.
+- Using a pastry blender, cut in the butter until the mixture resembles coarse crumbs.

 - Mix in raisins and cinnamon.

 - Stir in 2/3 cup of half-and-half until combined.
 The mixture should hold together but not be too wet.
 Add more half-and-half one tablespoon at a time if needed.